Out Of Compassion For The Unborn

 Antinatalism is not an organized position and as such has no common goals.
 For most antinatalists it is first of all a personal philosophy they practice themselves.

 That said in a hypothetical scenario where all humans would be convinced by antinatalism it could indeed lead to the extinction of the human species (unless existing humans find a way to become immortal, which antinatalism would not be opposed to).
 In other words extinction is not a goal but can be a consequence of antinatalism.
 The good news is that in such a scenario no one would be sad about humanity going extinct, since future generations can't suffer from not coming into existence.
-They won't even notice.
+They won't even notice they were never born.

 Why should they?
 It is not their fault they are alive after all.
+Antinatalism only opposes creating new lives, not continuing existing lives.
 If they are lucky enough to enjoy their life (as a happy person from argument I) they can continue on like everyone else but refuse to create new people, since it is impossible to guarantee they will also enjoy life.

 And even for antinatalists that suffer greatly from life (as unhappy people from argument I) committing suicide would not be "simple" at all: Their survivial instinct will do everything it can to stop them.
 Society will do everything to stop them by outlawing assistance and preventing access to easy methods.
 Even if those hurdles are overcome a failed attempt carries the huge risk to leave them even worse off than before, e.g. paralyzed or locked up.